-Unless you are paying in cash, you will likely need to get a conventional loan when purchasing an investment property in Washington DC and North Carolina.
+Unless you are paying in cash, you will likely need to get a conventional loan when purchasing an investment property in Charlotte.
 To do this, you will need a 20% downpayment.
 You may also choose to find a partner to work with.
 If you go this route, make sure to have an iron-clad agreement.
 Have everything in writing from how to handle repairs to evictions to selling the property.
 Another option would be to invest in a Real Estate Investment Trust or REIT.
 This allows you to pool your money with other investors so you can attain the benefits of owning real estate without having to deal with any of the maintenance.

 You fixed costs go beyond the mortgage.
 You should also consider the price of homeowners insurance, property taxes, average utility and routine maintenance costs.
 This can include items such as landscaping, pool service, and pest control.
 There are items that need to be replaced routinely such as a/c filters and smoke detectors.
 All of these items, no matter how small they seem, will add up quickly, greatly affecting the expenses you have for the home.